D3mianGianoz/HyperionAPI/README.md

 # HyperionAPI

-Public API for Hyperion Instruments from Micron Optics, Inc. Source: http://www.micronoptics.com/download/x55-hyperion-python-v3-5-api-v2-0-0-0/
+Public API for Hyperion Instruments from Micron Optics, Inc.

 This repo was created to help people to use original Micron Optics API - they didn't publish it on Github.

-There is no changes into the original package.
+There are small changes into the original package to extend support till python3.11 and to make it easier to install.

+Also small style changes to comply with PEP and to make it more readable.